twbs/savage/README.md

     ignore-branches-from-watched-repo = true
     // Pull requests must target one of these branches in the watched repo allowed-base-branches = [ "master" ]
-    // List of GitHub organization names whose users Savage should trust to authorize retries of builds trusted-orgs = [ "twbs" ]
+    // List of GitHub organization names whose public members Savage should trust to authorize retries of builds trusted-orgs = [ "twbs" ]
     // List of Unix file globs constituting the whitelist of safely editable files whitelist = [